mpazik/iot-webpage/pages/registration.md

 title: Isles of Tales
 ---
 # Welcome!
-Isles of Tales is an sandbox role play multi-player browser game with an important economic and political factor.
+Isles of Tales is the sandbox role play multi-player browser game with an important economic and political factor.

 The kingdom have found new rich and uninhabited lands.
 You are the one of first settlers with plenty of opportunities.